 The Oregon Community Right to Know and Protection Act requires emergency service personnel who respond to an incident involving hazardous materials to file an incident report with the OSFM.
-The report must be received within ten (10) working days of the incident.
-For more information, please refer to the OSFM Incident Reporting Policy.
+The report must be received within 10 working days of the incident.
+For more information, please refer to the OSFM incident reporting policy.

 Extremely Hazardous Substances (EHS)

-Federal law requires facilities to identify the physical and health hazard classifications adopted by Occupational Safety and Health Administration’s (OSHA) Hazard Communication Standard.
+OSHA Hazard Classifications Federal law requires facilities to identify physical and health hazard classifications adopted by Occupational Safety and Health Administration’s (OSHA) Hazard Communication Standard.
 Facilities will report the hazard classifications for each reported hazardous substance as listed on the SDS.
-These classifications will be identified within CHS Manager and facilities will check the appropriate classification(s).
-These will include explosive, radioactive, poisonous and etiologic classifications which, if selected, will prevent the disclosure of the substance to the public.
+These classifications will be identified by the CHS manager and facilities will check the appropriate classification(s).
+These will include explosive, radioactive, poisonous, and etiologic classifications which, if selected, will prevent the disclosure of the substance to the public.

 Statutes and Rules

 Oregon Administrative Rules (OAR) Chapter 837, Division 85

 Oregon Administrative Rules (OAR) Chapter 837, Division 90